lebonq/incremental_watershed/README.md

 # incremental_watershed
-Implementation of incremental watershed in C++.
+Implementation of incremental watershed algorithm in C++.